 The elegantly decorated rooms bear names such as Oak, Maple and Magnolia in honor of the lofty trees that flourish on the property.
-A breakfast table is designated by your room name.
+A breakfast table is designated by your room name, mine was the Magnolia, one of my favorite southern trees.
 It's a pure pleasure to begin the day by selecting from sweet to savory in this splendid bed and breakfast!

 Ashford at Christmas

 I yearned to spend an entire day relaxing and getting to know every nook and cranny of my spacious bedroom and bath.
 A cushy robe was thoughtfully supplied and I unwound by the cozy, gas fireplace.
 An enormous magnolia rose outside my window shading a covered, seating area.
 Lined with the soft glow of string lights, the grand campus beckoned me to explore.

 Nearby the new wedding barn stood ready as a venue for your dream-of-a-lifetime event.